 An improper arrest for DWI in New Jersey can involve a procedural infraction committed by the arresting officer just prior to initiating the traffic stop, during the stop, while you were conducting the Standardized Field Sobriety Tests or while you were being administered the breath test.
-Because most drivers are not familiar with the standards a police officer is required to follow in performing an arrest for DWI, it typically takes the mind and eyes of an attorney experienced in defending clients' rights to find an improper arrest.
-There can be several subtle procedural violations that an attorney might see as a viable infringement upon their client's rights and therefore fight to have their DWI charges dismissed.
-However, an attorney only might need just one.
-In order to uncover any actions or procedural violations on the part of law enforcement, your attorney will begin with probable cause and work their way forward.
+Since most drivers are not familiar with the standards a police officer is required to follow in performing an arrest for DWI, it typically takes the mind and eyes of an attorney experienced in defending clients' rights to find an improper arrest.
+There can be several subtle procedural violations that an attorney might see as a viable infringement upon their client's rights and therefore be able to make a strong case fighting to have their client's DWI charges dismissed.
+In order to uncover any actions or procedural violations on the part of law enforcement your attorney will begin with probable cause and work their way forward.

-Was There Probable Cause To Initiate The Traffic Stop In New Jersey?
+Was There Probable Cause To Initiate The Traffic Stop?

 Prior to performing any traffic stop in New Jersey, an officer must have probable cause to believe that the driver was committing a traffic violation.
 For your DWI charge to have any merit in court, the officer must witness a violation and, from the surrounding circumstances, have good cause to believe that the driver pulled over has been operating the car under the influence of drugs or alcohol.
 Additionally, it is lawful for an officer to pull over a driver if there is an infraction visible on the car itself, regardless of the driving conduct.
 These non-moving violations can include a non-functioning tail light or expired tags.
 If your attorney can prove that you were the victim of an improper traffic stop, it may be a successful challenge to your DWI charge.